pythoncapi/pythoncapi/doc/pep.rst

 PyPy
 ----

-PyPy uses more efficient structures and use a more efficient garbage collector without reference counting.
+PyPy uses more efficient structures and uses a more efficient garbage collector without reference counting.
 Thanks to that (but also many other optimizations), PyPy succeeded to run Python code up to 5x faster than CPython.